Some product launch dates are marked in our calendar and get us hyped, and others we never hear of or even care for.

 9 Product launch email subject line examples

-- Mizy scored this subject line Test your subject line ANNOUNCING Recommended Agendas and “learning tracks” 59
+- Mizy scored this subject line Test your subject line ANNOUNCING Recommended Agendas and “learning tracks 58

-- Mizy scored this subject line Test your subject line Get in Our Pants 75 (retailer selling new product line)
+- Mizy scored this subject line Test your subject line (retailer selling new product line) 27

-- Mizy scored this subject line Test your subject line Make room in that closet 80 (clothing retailer announcing a new product)
+- Mizy scored this subject line Test your subject line (clothing retailer announcing a new product) 50

 - Mizy scored this subject line Test your subject line Cashmere Rib Is Here 73